cagri26ren/Tubitak_intern_project/README.md

  <img src="https://github.com/cagri26ren/Tubitak_intern_project/blob/master/pictures/DeleteEvent.PNG" width="700" height="400" />

  <h3>Join Events</h3>
- <div>Outside users can go to join event page by touching the join button on the choosen event.</div>
+ <div>Outside users can go to join event page by clicking the join button on the choosen event.</div>
  <div>Outside users can fill the application given by the system and join event.</div>
  <p>All the things added in the add event page will be asked to the outside user.</p>
  <img src="https://github.com/cagri26ren/Tubitak_intern_project/blob/master/pictures/JoinEvent1.PNG" width="700" height="400" />